sameersbn/docker-redmine/README.md

 Below is the complete list of parameters that can be set using environment variables.

 - **REDMINE_HTTPS**: Enable HTTPS (SSL/TLS) port on server.
 Defaults to `false`
+- **REDMINE_HTTPS_HSTS_ENABLED**: Advanced configuration option for turning off the HSTS configuration.
+Applicable only when SSL is in use.
+Defaults to `true`.
+See [#138](https://github.com/sameersbn/docker-gitlab/issues/138) for use case scenario.
 - **REDMINE_HTTPS_HSTS_MAXAGE**: Advanced configuration option for setting the HSTS max-age in the redmine nginx vHost configuration.
 Applicable only when SSL is in use.
 Defaults to `31536000`.
 - **REDMINE_PORT**: The port of the Redmine server.
 Defaults to `80` for plain http and `443` when https is enabled.
 - **REDMINE_RELATIVE_URL_ROOT**: The relative url of the Redmine server, e.g. `/redmine`.
 No default.